Quickback Docs

 });

-If targetRoles is not specified, all authenticated users in the organization receive the broadcast.
+If targetRoles is not specified, all authenticated subscribers in the chosen scope receive the broadcast.

 Per-Role Field Masking